tbraun96/stacks-sbtc/sbtc-planning/commit-reveal-ops.md

 The data format is the same as the corresponding `OP_RETURN` data format for the specific sBTC op minus the first two magic bytes, which must still be present in an `OP_RETURN` output of the reveal transaction.
-In addition to this, the data must also specify the maximum fee the Revealer is allowed to spend on the reveal transaction.
+In addition to this, the data must also specify a fee subsidy reserving funds the Revealer is allowed to spend on transaction fees.
+The total length of the data is `n+8` where `n` is the length of the specific sBTC payload and opcode (max 78 bytes), and the final 8 bytes is the big-endian encoded unsigned fee subsidy.

 ```
-0  1                            78             86
+0  1                            n            n + 8
 |--|----------------------------|--------------|
- op             data               reveal fee
+ op             data               fee subsidy
 ```

 The _reveal_ transaction must consume a UTXO from a _commit_ transaction as its first input.